PreciousChicken/blog/content/posts/tiddlywiki5-raspberry-pi-guide.md

 ```bash
 nodemon --delay 30 -e tid --ignore 'wiki/tiddlers/$*.tid' --watch wiki/tiddlers/ $NVM_BIN/tiddlywiki wiki --listen host=192.168.0.19
 ```
 At this point you can simply walk away leaving the terminal open and running if you have been directly inputting commands into your Raspberry Pi.
-If you are accessing your Pi remotely via ssh then close the terminal window itself without exiting the running program (on Manjaro i3 this is done via the `mod-Shift-q` keypress, but your distro will likely be different).
+If you are accessing your Pi remotely via SSH then close the terminal window itself without exiting the running program (on Manjaro i3 this is done via the `mod-Shift-q` keypress, but your distro will likely be different).
 This method of exit is required because closing the terminal via standard methods (e.g. `ctrl-c` followed by `exit`) will likely also kill nodemon.

 So what does this do?
 The flags / arguments to nodemon are as follows: